The Boolean Solution Problem from the Perspective of Predicate Logic -- Extended Version: Reproductive Solutions as Most General Solutions

 \subunit{Schröder's Reproductive Interpolant} For \UNRSPs of the form

-the formula where $xs = x_1\ldots x_{\arity{p}}$, is a reproductive solution.
+the formula where $\xs = x_1\ldots x_{\arity{p}}$, is a reproductive solution.
 This construction has been shown by Schröder and is also discussed in \cite{beh:50:aufloesungs:phil:1}.
 For the notion of \name{solution} based on unsatisfiability instead of validity, the analogous construction applies to \UNRSPs of the form and yields We call the solution \defname{interpolant} because with the validity-based notion of \name{solution} assumed here the unknown~$p$, and thus also the solution, is ``between'' $A$ and $B$, that is, implied by $A$ and implying $B$.
 The following proposition makes the construction precise and shows its justification.
-The proposition is an adaption of \cite[Lemma 2.2]{rudeanu:74}, where \cite[vol.~1, \S~21]{schroeder:all} is given as source. \begin{prop}[Schröder's Reproductive Interpolant] Let where $\yys$ is a sequence with the arity of $p$ as length of distinct individual symbols not in $\XX$, be a \UNRSP that has a solution.
+The proposition is an adaptation of \cite[Lemma 2.2]{rudeanu:74}, where \cite[vol.~1, \S~21]{schroeder:all} is given as source. \begin{prop}[Schröder's Reproductive Interpolant] Let where $\yys$ is a sequence with the arity of $p$ as length of distinct individual symbols not in $\XX$, be a \UNRSP that has a solution.
 Let $\xs = x_1\ldots x_{\arity{p}}$.
 Assume $\ssubst{A(\xs)}{p}{F}$, $\ssubst{B(\xs)}{p}{F}$ and $\ssubst{t(\xs)}{p}{F}$.
-Then the clean variant of following formula is a reproductive solution of that \UNRSP: \end{prop} That $p$ does not occur free in $A$ or in $B$ is ensured by the preconditions $\ssubst{A}{p}{F}$ and $\ssubst{B}{p}{F}$.
+Then the clean variant of the following formula is a reproductive solution of that \UNRSP:

+\end{prop} That $p$ does not occur free in $A$ or in $B$ is ensured by the preconditions $\ssubst{A}{p}{F}$ and $\ssubst{B}{p}{F}$.
 The symbols $\yys$ for the quantified variables indicate that these are independent from the special meaning of the symbols in~$\XX$.

 \begin{proof}[Proposition~\ref{prop-schroeder-ipol-t1}] Assume the preconditions of the proposition and let $G[t]$ stand for the clean variant of $A(\xs) \lor (B(\xs) \land t(\xs))$.
-By item~(\ref{stmt-def-repro-para}.) of the definition of \name{reproductive solution} (Def.~\ref{def-sol-reproductive}), $G$ is required to be a parametric solution for which by Prop.~\ref{prop-par-altchar} three properties have to be shown: The first one, $\clean{G}$, is immediate since $G$ is a clean variant of some formula.
+By item~(\ref{stmt-def-repro-para}.) of the definition of \name{reproductive solution} (Def.~\ref{def-sol-reproductive}), $G$ is required to be a parametric solution for which by Prop.~\ref{prop-par-altchar} three properties have to be shown.
+The first one, $\clean{G}$, is immediate since $G$ is a clean variant of some formula.
 The second one, $\ssubst{G}{p}{F}$, easily follows from the preconditions.
-The third one is an implication that can be shown in the following steps, explained below:
+The third one is an implication that can be shown in the following steps, explained below.